bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-4.md

 <mem-per-cpu> * <n>
 ```

-So in our example the total memory requested on one node would be 40GB.
+So in our example the total memory requested on one node would be 8GB.

 The other parameters provided to Snakemake are:

-* `-j`: Use 2 cores for this Snakemake run
+* `-j`: Use 2 cores for this Snakemake run.
+In this scenario the parameter determines how many jobs will be submitted to SLURM at a time.
 * `-k`: Keep going if a job fails
 * `-p`: Print out shell commands